spearwolf/doorkeeper/README.md

 This micro service is intended as a starting point for the development of distributed web apps/services that need token-based verification. the architecture is designed in such a way that further required code logic can be easily inserted in many places.

+Another design decision in the architecture of the service is the _principle of minimalism_. as little as possible is written into the database and if e.g. a token expires, it is also deleted from the database. this also applies to the logging (there are really only a few meaningful outputs in the production log) and no detailed error messages are sent to the client (this also ultimately benefits security).

 ## Table of Contents